Victor Sutherland

 Victor Sutherland (February 28, 1889 – August 29, 1968) was an American stage, film, and television actor.

 Career

-Born in Paducah, Kentucky, Sutherland worked on stage and in motion pictures from the 1910s through the 1950s, when he also acted on television, including several episodes of Perry Mason.
-He was also in the original cast of the 1939 hit play Arsenic and Old Lace.
-At age 19, Sutherland acted in a production of Dr. Jekyll and Mr. Hyde for 25 weeks.
+Born in Paducah, Kentucky, At age 19, Sutherland acted in a production of Dr. Jekyll and Mr. Hyde for 25 weeks.

 Sutherland made films for Fox Film Corporation, among other studios, and he acted in stock theater.

 Personal life

 On October 12, 1907, Sutherland married silent film star Pearl White in Oklahoma City.
 She sued for divorce in 1914.
 He married actress Faye Cusick on May 10, 1915, in Baltimore, Maryland.
 Cusick sued for divorce in 1923.
 He also married silent film actress Anne Hamilton, with whom he had a daughter, Anne Victoria Sutherland, in 1925, and actress Linda Barrett.

 Death

 Sutherland died on August 29, 1968, at Crenshaw Center Hospital at the age of 79.
-He was interred in the Forest Lawn — Hollywood Hills Cemetery in Los Angeles, California.